vlang/vtl/docs/NUMPY_COMPARISON.md

    </tr>
 </table>

-# Numpy compared with Vlang VNUM
+# Numpy compared with Vlang VTL

-This is a collection of common exercises using numpy, and their equivalent solutions using vnum
+This is a collection of common exercises using numpy, and their equivalent solutions using vtl

 #### 1. Import the numpy package under the name `np`